kravnos/smart-battery/README.md

 ## Troubleshooting 🛠️

-- Ensure that your Wi-Fi name is correctly specified in `config.ini`.
+- Ensure that your Wi-Fi SSID name is correctly specified in `config.ini`.
 - Make sure that the smart device name matches the one used in your Tuya app.
 - Check the logs for any error messages if the script is not functioning as expected.